 Today Disney has officially responded with official details of how the new system will work, including a response from Meg Crofton, Walt Disney Parks and Resorts Operations, U.S. and France.

-The current system that has been in place for many years issuing a Guest Assistance Card (GAC) to guests with disabilities to help them access Disney’s many attractions more easily has been subject to repeated abuse over the years.
-As such, Disney has offered a new solution, called the Disability Access Service (DAS) Card.
-The new system, which begins October 9, allows guests with disabilities (and their parties) to receive a return time for attractions based on current wait time, rather than jumping straight to the front of the line as the GAC previously offered.
+For many years, the current system that has been in place for many years issuing a Guest Assistance Card (GAC) to Guests with disabilities to help them access Disney’s many attractions more easily has been subject to repeated abuse over the years.
+Disney has offered a new solution called the Disability Access Service (DAS) Card.
+The new system, which begins October 9, allows Guests with disabilities (and their parties) to receive a return time for attractions based on current wait time, rather than to jump straight to the front of the line as the GAC previously offered.

-Some disability advocate groups have taken offense to the change, noting that it would greatly negatively impact their ability to enjoy Disney’s parks.
-Crofton has directly responded in a letter stating, “Our current program for prividing access to attractions for Guests with disabilities has been abused and exploited to such an extent that we are no longer able to effectively sustain it in its present form.
+Some disability advocacy groups have taken offense to the change, noting that it would greatly negatively impact their ability to enjoy Disney’s parks.
+Crofton has directly responded in a letter stating, “Our current program for providing access to attractions for Guests with disabilities has been abused and exploited to such an extent that we are no longer able to sustain it in its present form effectively.
 After careful consideration, and with the needs of our Guests with disabilities as our foremost concern, we are modifying the current program so that we will be able to continue to serve those Guests for whom the program is intended.”